|Elliott Sound Products||Lighting Dimmers|

 Because the output voltage rises relatively slowly, the massive current spike that a leading edge dimmer causes into a capacitive load is no longer an issue, and some dimmable CFLs and LED lamps work perfectly ok with this kind of dimmer.
 However, trailing edge dimmers must never be used with iron core transformers, and this is always stated in the instructions.

 Back-EMF is generated in any inductive load, because the inductor is an energy storage (reactive) component.
 The energy is stored as a magnetic field, and when current is interrupted the magnetic field collapses, generating a current in the process.
 If there is no load (such as a lamp) connected to the inductive component, even a small current becomes a very high voltage.
 This effect is seen regularly, but is commonly dissipated as a small arc across the switch contacts.
-Such arcs are harmless if they only occur a few times a day, but if repeated 100 or 120 times a second the average power becomes significant.
+Such arcs are harmless if they only occur a few times a day, but if repeated 100 or 120 times a second the average power becomes significant, as does heat and the potential for fire.

 Figure 8 - Trailing Edge Dimmer Schematic

-As you can see, it's impossible to figure out how the circuit works when simply faced with a multi-pin IC.
-However, it is useful to see the circuit just to see how it's done.
-Naturally, this is not the only way, and some commercial trailing edge dimmers such as the one pictured below use a multi-function timer IC and a multiplicity of other surface mounted parts to achieve the same end.
+As you can see, it's not possible to figure out how the circuit works when simply faced with a multi-pin IC.
+However, it is useful to see the schematic just to see some of what's been done.
+Note that the circuit shown requires a 3-wire connection, which is far more stable than the more common 2-wire dimmers.
+Naturally, this is not the only way, and some commercial trailing edge dimmers such as the one pictured below use a multi-function timer IC and a multiplicity of other surface mount parts to achieve the same end.

 Figure 9 - Insides of a Commercial Trailing Edge Dimmer